HarleenSaini19/parkingEaze/README.md

 ![capture](https://github.com/HarleenSaini19/parkingEaze/blob/master/images/Bugdet_Capture.PNG)

 ## Time Commitment
 This project can be done in a week if one gives 2-3 hours a day.
 It will take about 2 to 4 days to recieve the parts.
 If you want to skip breadboarding then you can get started with the soldering which would take about 10 minutes but testing can take about 3-4 hours.
-After soldering is tested, it should take one more 1-2 hours to power up the PCB and run the python script and get the readings.
+After soldering is tested, it should take about 1-2 hours to power up the PCB and run the python script and get the readings.

 ## Setting up Raspberry Pi
 First step after getting your raspberry pi is to set it up.
 Follow the steps below: